break-even sales point chart example: showing the contribution margin vs fixed costs and where you will find profit vs loss

 Your accounting questions answered.

-The break-even sales formula is a useful calculation that tells you how much sales revenue your business will need to, well, break even.
+The break-even point sales formula is a useful calculation that tells you how much sales revenue your business will need to, well, break even.
 In other words, how many products or services you will need to sell to cover all of the business expenses and to stop losing money.

 Jump to the break-even calculator